Spartan-Velanjeri/dd-robot/README.md

+# This branch is about getting this pkg to run on Docker

+## In Progress

 # dd_robot

 `dd_robot` is a differential drive robot simulation for ROS2.
 This package provides tools to simulate, control, and visualize a differential drive robot in a Gazebo environment.